On tensor products of positive representations of split real quantum Borel subalgebra $U_{q\tilde{q}}(b_R)$: Introduction

-In the case of the modular double $\cU_{q\til{q}}(\sl(2,\R))$, the positive representations is shown to be closely related to the space of conformal blocks of Liouville theory, and there are direct relations between the two and the quantum Teichm\"{u}ller theory, related by the fusion and braiding operations \cite{NT, T}.
-In particular, it is shown in \cite{PT2} that for $\cU_{q\til{q}}(\sl(2,\R))$, the family of positive representations $\cP_\l$ is closed under taking tensor product, where the Plancherel measure $\mu(\l)$ is given by the quantum dilogarithms: \Eq{\cP_{\l_1}\ox \cP_{\l_2}\simeq \int_{\R_+} \cP_\l d\mu(\l).} The fusion relations of Liouville theory are then provided precisely by the decomposition of the triple tensor products.
+In the case of the modular double $\cU_{q\til{q}}(\sl(2,\R))$, the positive representations are shown to be closely related to the space of conformal blocks of Liouville theory, and there are direct relations among the two and quantum Teichm\"{u}ller theory described below, related by the fusion and braiding operations \cite{NT, T}.
+In particular, the family of positive representations $\cP_\l$ of $\cU_{q\til{q}}(\sl(2,\R))$ is closed under taking tensor product, with the Plancherel measure $d\mu(\l)$ given by the quantum dilogarithm \cite{PT2}: \Eq{\cP_{\l_1}\ox \cP_{\l_2}\simeq \int_{\R_+} \cP_\l d\mu(\l).} The fusion relations of Liouville theory are then provided precisely by the decomposition of the triple tensor products \cite{PT1}.
 Together with the existence of a universal $R$-operator (constructed for general $\cU_{q\til{q}}(\g_\R)$ in \cite{Ip4}) giving the braiding structure, the braided tensor category structure may give rise to a new class of topological quantum field theory (TQFT) in the sense of Reshetikhin-Turaev \cite{RT1, RT2, Wi}.
-Therefore one of the major remaining unsolved problem in the theory of positive representations for higher rank is the structure under taking tensor products, and it is expected that the decomposition will be related to the corresponding fusion relations of more general non-compact CFT's such as the Toda conformal field theory \cite{FL, Wy}.
+Therefore one of the major remaining unsolved problem in the theory of positive representations for higher rank is the structure under taking tensor products, and we expect that the decomposition is related to the corresponding fusion relations of more general non-compact CFT's such as the Toda conformal field theory \cite{FL, Wy}.